Mango Cake Cannabis

 What is Mango Cake cannabis?

 Mango Cake is an indoor-grown cultivar from GOOD BUDS, bred from Mango Taffie × Wedding Cake.
 Mango Taffie is a GOOD BUDS original — a cross of OG LA Affie and Hawaiian bred on our Salt Spring Island farm.
-Mango Cake is FVOPA Certified Organic, grown in living soil indoors, and consistently tests at 29.9–32.1% THC with 2.4–3.2% CBG — four to six times the CBG level of most cultivars at market.
+Mango Cake is FVOPA Certified Organic, grown in living soil indoors, and consistently tests at 29.9–32.1% THC with 2.4–3.2% CBG — five to six times the CBG level of most cultivars at market.
 Available in flower, pre-roll, and vape formats in BC and Alberta.

 What does Mango Cake smell and taste like?